-During the period under review the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above to the extent applicable.
+During the period under review the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above to the extent applicable except in one instance the Company was unable to delivered/sent letters of confirmation as per SEBI's operational guidelines, for execution of Transmission received during the financial year ended 31st March, 2023 within the prescribed time from the respective date of lodgment.